TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Ajax/Backend/Index.rst

 The endpoint must be registered as route.
 Create a file called :file:`Configuration/Backend/AjaxRoutes.php` in your extension.
 The file basically just returns an array of route definitions.
-Every route in this file will be exposed to JavaScript automatically.
+Every route in this file will be exposed to `JavaScript`:pn: automatically.
 Let's register our endpoint now:

 .. code-block:: php